marlonfrank30/ocp4-metal-install_DualStack_IPv4-6/README.md

    > If changes arent applied automatically you can bounce the NIC with `nmcli connection down ens224` and `nmcli connection up ens224`

+1. Set a Static IPv6 for OCP network interface `nmtui-edit ens224` or edit `/etc/sysconfig/network-scripts/ifcfg-ens224`

+   - **Address**: 2601:680:c200:44e1::5/64
+   - **DNS Server**: ::1
+   - **Search domain**: ocp.lan
+   - Never use this network for default route
+   - Automatically connect

+   > If changes arent applied automatically you can bounce the NIC with `nmcli connection down ens224` and `nmcli connection up ens224`
 1. Setup firewalld

    Create **internal** and **external** zones